We will be closed Monday February 20th, 2023 in observance of President's Day.

 DI Guide, by Jeff DeGroot at COLAGE, 2010.
 A comprehensive resource that is written both by and for individuals who are donor-conceived.
 A great resource too for parents, teachers, and medical professionals.
 Covers many difficult topics such as broaching the topic of your donor with your parents, approaching relationships with others who have the same sperm donor without excluding your own siblings, and more generally dealing with everyday challenges of answering the question 'who's your father?'
 Beautifully written, easy to read.

 The Australian Victorian Assisted Reproductive Treatment Authority, VARTA, is a great source of information for parents and donor-conceived families, that includes written forms, videos and podcasts.
-For example, VARTA offers an excellent discussion about talking to your child about your family's donor origins.
-VARTA also offers a specific guide for parents who want to talk to their teenagers.
-Another focuses on telling others about donor conception.
+For example, VARTA offers an excellent discussion about talking to your child about your family's donor origins Its also offers age-specific information including talking to teenagers and telling others.
 For the research oriented, see the review "Why, when and how to tell children about donor conception".